Managing and Measuring Flow

 The focus of a dedicated Kanban stand-up session is the “anybody blocked” question - followed by “how can we help you?”.
 In other words, team members are looking for ways to improve flow.
 It ensures that everyone comes up with ideas and that you leverage the team’s collective brainpower, building unity, and a sense of empowerment within your organization.

-This metric shows us the quantity of work in progress at each stage in the system.
+This metric shows the quantity of work in progress at each stage in the system.
 The smoothness of the CFD expresses how evenly and predictably your company operates.
 You should pay attention to how many items are blocked, and how quickly these bottlenecks are being resolved.
 What’s the length of time that it takes for items to move from one side to another - and, on average, are these times decreasing?
 Measuring and managing flow is done to decrease overall production time and to decrease variation, so that outcome predictability and performance are improved.

-It concentrates on a comparison between the time items spend in the process on a whole - the lead time, to the time they are actively being worked on - cycle time.
-Measurement of these 2 informs you of the process throughput: the time it takes to produce results.
+The lead & cycle time measurement concentrates on a comparison between the time items spend in the process on a whole - the lead time, to the time they are actively being worked on - cycle time.
+An analysis of these two values informs you of the process throughput: the time it takes to produce results.